Shagun6395/SALES-STORE-SQL-PROJECT/README.md

 This SQL project demonstrates the ability to use **structured queries for data-driven decision-making**.
 By answering real-world business questions, it highlights the importance of SQL in sales analytics.

 ---

-👉 Would you like me to also **write the exact SQL queries for all 10 questions** and include them in the README (or a separate `queries.sql` file) so your repository is ready to run?